Taworeda Clinic Borehole Project – Togo

 Initial site assessment of a designated health clinic (including Taworeda) was carried out by the Department of Hydraulics hydrologist and the Water Charity coordinator where the following information was collected to determine the feasibility of a borehole well distribution system, in consultation with both clinic staff and community leaders:

-– Date of construction of clinic and by whom.
+– Date of construction of a clinic and by whom.

 – Assessment of the water system currently at the site, date of installation and by whom, maintenance history if any, and subsequent

 – Staff positions and numbers are funded by the community.